 Real talk: construction progress monitoring and reporting is tough.

 Organizing project data by location and visualizing it in its real-world context on a digital map boosts stakeholders’ visibility and ability to share information – the keys to effective progress monitoring and reporting.

-With a digital map that’s continually updated in real-time and easily accessible from the field, office, and everywhere in between, teams always have the information they need to make the good decisions that keep their project on track.
+With a digital map that’s continually updated in real-time and easily accessible from the field, office, and everywhere in between, teams always have the information they need to make decisions that keep their project on track.

 Take advantage of enhanced project visibility and communication with Unearth’s OnePlace for Capital Construction.

 Pin drawings to their real-world locations, geo-locate thousands of photos, and view the real-time status of field work – inspections or permitting, for instance – at a glance.
 For even more context, geo-reference your 360 photos, drone imagery, and satellite imagery.